HubTou/portstreelint/README.md

 BROKEN_since, DEPRECATED_since, FORBIDDEN_since and Unchanged_since
 with the *--plist*, *--broken*, *--deprecated*, *--forbidden* and *--unchanged* options, followed by a number of files for the first one and a number of days for the others.
+And you can select a port tree in a location other than */usr/ports* with the *--tree|-t* option.

 Finally, there's a *--output|-o* option to generate a CSV delimited file with the per-maintainer findings to a specified filename.
 This